HackDarmstadt/hackdarmstadt.github.io/schedule/index.md

 The lab will be open in the afternoons for everyone who needs a place to hack on their projects or simply wants to chat about their progress.

-## ✅ Hackathon: 3rd February-4th February
+## ✅ Hackathon: 9th June-10th June

 at **Impact Hub Viadukt, Event Space Bogen D**
 <br><a href="https://goo.gl/maps/CpsRggdwmUy" target="_blank"><i class="fa fa-map-marker" aria-hidden="true"></i> how do I get there?</a>